AlizadaUlvi/Cybersecurity-lab2/README.md

 We use "modules load" command.

 ![image alt](https://github.com/AlizadaUlvi/Cybersecurity-lab2/blob/1de998f9ea446f9af058a3552eae1ffd3376dc97/Modules%20load%20profiller.jpg)
-We start to "run" our module.
+We start to "run" our module and The websites being viewed that are registered with the username alizade.909.
 ![image alt](https://github.com/AlizadaUlvi/Cybersecurity-lab2/blob/d0e3be54017b4d5d5cd7f7a9f15b1ff0461df465/Run%201.jpg)
+![image alt])()